swiftlang/swift-evolution/proposals/nnnn-actors.md

 nonisolated var count: Int { constantCount + 1 }
 ```

-When used on a declaration, it indicates that the declaration is not actor-isolated to any actor, which allows it to be accessed from anywhere.
-Moreover, it interrupts the implicit propagation of actor isolation from context, e.g., it can be used on an instance declaration in an actor to make the declaration non-isolated rather than isolated to the actor.

-The `nonisolated` modifier has an optional "unsafe" argument.  `nonisolated(unsafe)` is treated the same way as `nonisolated` from the client's perspective, meaning that references to it are not cross-actor references.
-However, the implementation of a `nonisolated(unsafe)` entity is allowed to refer to actor-isolated state, which would have been ill-formed under `nonisolated`.
-As such, `nonisolated(unsafe)` allows one to disable actor isolation checking to (e.g.) use alternative, unsafe synchronization techniques.
+Declarations marked as `nonisolated` can be used from outside the actor's isolation domain.

+By default, the mutable instance stored properties (declared with `var`) of an actor are actor-isolated to the actor instance.
+A stored instance property may be annotated with `nonisolated(unsafe)` to remove this restriction.

+> **Rationale**: `nonisolated(unsafe)` allows specific stored instance properties to opt out of actor isolation checking, allowing careful developers to implement their own synchronization mechanisms.

 ### Actor isolation checking

-Any given non-local declaration in a program can be classified into one of four actor isolation categories:
+Any given declaration in a program is either isolated to a specific actor or is non-isolated.

-* Actor-isolated to a specific instance of an actor:
-  - This includes the stored instance properties of an actor as well as computed instance properties, instance methods, and instance subscripts, as demonstrated with the `BankAccount` example.
+An actor-isolated declaration can be the stored instance properties of an actor as well as any function that has an `isolated` parameter, which includes computed instance properties, instance methods, and instance subscripts of an actor.

-* Non-isolated:
-  - The declaration is not actor-isolated to any actor.
-This includes any property, function, method, subscript, or initializer that has the `nonisolated` modifier.
-* Non-isolated (unsafe):
-  - The declaration is not actor-isolated to any actor.
-This includes any property, function, method, subscript, or initializer that has the `nonnisolated(unsafe)` attribute.
-  - The declaration's definition is not subject to actor isolation checking.
-* Unknown:
-  - The declaration is not actor-isolated to any actor, nor has it been explicitly determined that it is non-isolated.
-Such code might depend on shared mutable state that hasn't been modeled by any actor.
+Declarations that are not isolated to an actor are called non-isolated.

 The actor isolation rules are checked in a number of places, where two different declarations need to be compared to determine if their usage together maintains actor isolation.
 There are several such places:
-* When the definition of one declaration (e.g., the body of a function) accesses another declaration in executuable code, e.g., calling a function, accessing a property, or evaluating a subscript.
+* When the definition of one declaration (e.g., the body of a function) accesses another declaration in executable code, e.g., calling a function, accessing a property, or evaluating a subscript.
 * When one declaration overrides another.
 * When one declaration satisfies a protocol requirement.